ngx-translate/core/README.md

 By default, there is no loader available.
 You can add translations manually using `setTranslation` but it is better to use a loader.
 You can write your own loader, or import an existing one.
-For example you can use the [`TranslateHttpLoader`](https://github.com/ngx-translate/http-loader) that will load translations from files using Http.
+For example you can use the [`TranslateHttpLoader`](https://github.com/ngx-translate/http-loader) that will load translations from files using HttpClient.

 To use it, you need to install the http-loader package from @ngx-translate:

 ```sh
 npm install @ngx-translate/http-loader --save
 ```

+**NB: if you're still on Angular >4.3, please use Http from @angular/http with http-loader@0.1.0.**

 Once you've decided which loader to use, you have to setup the `TranslateModule` to use it.